 SquareMeal Review of

 Set among pine forests and trickling brooks, this long-time gastronomic beacon on the edge of the bucolic Wye Valley now serves a real taste of its surroundings.
-Mixing delicate French technique with super-premium Welsh produce, Raymond Blanc protégé Chris Harrod also employs a full-time forager to provide pickings for his kitchen.
-These wild things now form a vital component for his distinctive cooking: Wye Valley asparagus might be paired with hogweed, maritime pine, hedgerow pickings and Tintern mead, while ‘estuary findings’ garland a dish of day-boat turbot, smoked roe and Jersey royals.
-Elsewhere, pine nuts, violet artichokes, charred onion tops and nasturtium are the chosen embellishments for a plate of Huntsham Farm sucking pig.
-Desserts also get the treatment, as in Tregothnan Estate honey mousse with malt, lemon verbena and stout caramel.
-The set lunch is a bargain, while warm courteous service is a given – whatever the occasion.
-There’s also an impressive wine list to peruse, or you can try Chris’s own pine-infused gin – perfect if you’re staying over (breakfast is a humdinger, we’re told).
+Mixing delicate French technique with super-premium Welsh produce, Raymond Blanc protégé Chris Harrod currently employs a full-time forager to provide pickings for his kitchen.
+These wild things now form a vital component for his distinctive cooking: Wye Valley asparagus might be paired with ‘hedgerow pickings’, maritime pine and Tintern mead, while Orkney scallops are garlanded with pickled alexanders, roast chicken skin and nasturtium.
+Elsewhere, ground elder pops up in a dish of day-boat turbot, while wild chervil and bittercress are the chosen feral companions for a plate of squab pigeon and forced rhubarb.
+Desserts also get the treatment, as in a combo of blackcurrant, camomile and sage.
+Readers “love” the tasting menu, the set lunch is bargain and warm courteous service is a given – whatever the occasion.
+There’s also an impressive wine list to peruse (including some local Welsh names), or you can try Chris’s own pine-infused gin – perfect if you’re staying over.